Read the Bible

 I was glad I had the trash bags as proof that I had made progress because it was a little discouraging that my house didn’t look significantly different than it had at 10:00 am.
 But I also knew that I had done a lot of the hard work to declutter so the next phase of cleaning could be done much quicker and with longer lasting results.

 And you should have seen the grin on my heart when I popped my hatch and began to unload.
-I’m loving 2023 already.
+I’m loving the new year already.

 Baby showers: A whole new world